Baddest: Jubilation as Davido finally returns to IG, shares pics of him & Chioma

-001: Jubilation as Davido returns to IG hours before 2022 world cup performance, Shares Pics of Him & Chioma
+001: Jubilation as Davido returns to Instagram, Shares Loved-Up Pics of Him & Chioma, Many Gush

 - Nigerian music star Davido has shared his first post on his Instagram page since going offline after his son Ifeanyi’s death